Musical Theatre

 This module is designed to combine elements of learning from across the degree together, including creative devising, directing and dramaturgy, the implementation of dance skills to create choreography, acting, singing, as well as the industry module.
 Students will form small companies to engage in a process of experiential guided learning to gain experience in forming a company and making work.
 The module synthesises this practical focus with exploring certain business and funding models to provide deeper understanding of the infrastructure of the theatre industry.
 The aim is to give students the confidence to create similar work beyond the degree as a means of creating meaningful employment.

-This production module offers the opportunity for students to be involved in a large, directed musical theatre performance.
+This production module, which you take in semester two, offers the opportunity for students to be involved in a large, directed musical theatre performance.
 Students will be required to conduct background research about the musical, the context, and their role, to attend rehearsals and to develop their roles using techniques learned elsewhere on the programme.
 This module focuses on the development of preparatory materials and the rehearsal process.

-This production module offers the opportunity for students to be involved in a large, directed musical theatre performance.
-Students will be required to conduct background research about the musical, the context, and their role, to attend rehearsals and to develop their roles using techniques learned elsewhere on the programme.
-This module focuses on the final performance.
+This production module, which you take in semester two, offers you the opportunity to be involved in a large, directed musical theatre performance.
+You will be required to conduct background research about the musical, the context, and your role, to attend rehearsals and to develop your roles using techniques learned throughout the programme.
+This module focuses on the final musical theatre performance.

 This module will provide students with the opportunity to plan and implement an individual piece of written research.
 Students will be required to submit a research proposal for consideration before moving to supervised learning.
 The result of this individual research project will be a written document of 8,000 – 10,000 words.